tuchandra/zebra/README.md

 These may happen.
 But the project is finally at a place that I'm happy with, and so I'm excited to share and write about it.

 ## Incomplete changelog
+## 2023-11-25 & 2023-11-26: simplify
+11/26: Clean up the puzzle/solution generation logic.
+Let the user choose the puzzle size.

+11/25: Name some common types as type aliases (thanks, Python 3.12).
+Use logging instead of prints.

 ## 2023-11-19: continue tests
 Add tests for clue types within `generate.py`.